ankane/vega-ruby/README.md

 By default, the Vega parser uses the Function constructor, which [can cause issues with CSP](https://vega.github.io/vega/usage/interpreter/).

-For Rails 7 / Importmap, add to `config/importmap.rb`:
+For Importmap, add to `config/importmap.rb`:

 ```ruby
 pin "vega-interpreter", to: "vega-interpreter.js"